openscad/openscad/README.md

 First, run 'qmake openscad.pro' from Qt to generate a Makefile.

 On some systems, depending on which version(s) of Qt you have installed, you may need to specify which version you want to use, e.g. by running 'qmake4', 'qmake-qt4', 'qmake -qt=qt5', or something alike.

 Then run make.
 Finally you might run 'make install' as root or simply copy the 'openscad' binary (OpenSCAD.app on Mac OS X) to the bin directory of your choice.

+### Building and running the test suite

+OpenSCAD comes with hundreds of self-tests.
+To run them, first build the main openscad program above, then review doc/testing.txt, and then run the following (Linux/BSD/Mac only):

+   cd tests
+   cmake .
+   make
+   ctest

+### Problems building

-If you had problems compiling from source, raise a new issue in the [issue tracker on the github page](https://github.com/openscad/openscad/issues).
+If you had problems compiling from source, please raise a new issue in the [issue tracker on the github page](https://github.com/openscad/openscad/issues).

 This site and it's subpages can also be helpful: http://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Building_OpenSCAD_from_Sources

+Thank you for trying OpenSCAD.